 This release of the Coaxlink driver provides lookup table processing for monochrome pixel formats exclusively.

-Refer to "Monochrome Lookup Table Processing" on page 180 for a detailed description.
+See also: "Monochrome Lookup Table Processing" on the next page for a detailed description.

 The Coaxlink driver provides four methods to define the content of lookup tables.

-For more information, refer to "LUT Content Definition" on page 181.
+See also: "LUT Content Definition" on page 197